ThePJB/noise-toy/README.md

  * 3d terrain view
  * colour palette
  * colour/time dimensions
+ * 2d heightmap but with 3d domain warping for cliffs? may have sort of tried that
+ * add a water plane

 # More reading and notes
  * [hash + noise function guts -- not that hard](https://www.youtube.com/watch?v=LWFzPP8ZbdU)
  * [hello games awesome noise talk](https://www.youtube.com/watch?v=C9RyEiEzMiU)

+# refactoring ideas
+camera to its own thing
+noise to its own thing

+mesh should maybe just contain a vao